malfell/rosediem/README.md

 ## Outstanding Bugs
 * Edit form doesn't have working form validation like the register form.
 This currently allows people to do things like changing their username to 1 letter when 2 is the minlength.
 * When I put a Submit Character button on a user's profile and make that Submit Character button take the user to a new character form page, it'll run into POST/profiles/undefined when the user tries to submit.
 If the form is straight on the user's profile page, then they can submit a character fine.
 Maybe characters need to be fully on their own route??
+* On a character profile page, the name link won't work.
+Can't refresh the page by clicking the character's name like how you can with a member's profile page. (could probably be solved by rearranging the routes so characters would be on their own route?)

 ## Unfinished Functionality